See the FAQ page and this PDF guide for more info

-Download the app, sign in, and answer a few simple questions to get started
+Download the app, sign in, and fill in an initial survey to get started

-For the next 2 weeks, you can see your footprint feedback and compare it with our community's emissions
+Now you can see your footprint feedback, compare it with our community's emissions, and plan how to reduce your footprint.

-We are seeking student, staff, and related participants for a research study conducted by Professor Chris Zegras, PhD student J. Cressica Brazier, and MCP student Collyn Chan from the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (M.I.T.).
+For that pilot, we invited student, faculty, staff, and related participants for a research study conducted by Professor Chris Zegras and PhD student J. Cressica Brazier from the Department of Urban Studies and Planning at the Massachusetts Institute of Technology (M.I.T.).

 The purpose of our study is to pilot a smartphone app that helps individuals and communities understand and manage their carbon footprints due to everyday activities.
 We invite you to help us explore the potential of new digital technologies in sensing and understanding our daily energy use.
 We anticipate that this study will lead to publicly available tools for community engagement in climate mitigation planning and personal carbon footprinting.